joostverhoog/docs/content/refguide/import-mapping-action.md

 | First | Map and return only the first object.
 The result of the action will be a single object instead of a list. |
 | Custom | Map and return a given number of objects (limit).
 The limit is a microflow expression that should result in a number. |

+<a name="commit"></a>
+### 3.7 Commit

+{{% alert type="info" %}}

+This feature was introduced in version 7.18.0.

+{{% /alert %}}

+Indicate whether the objects that are created or updated should be committed to the database.
+You can choose one of the following options:

+* **Yes** - Commit all changes to the database and check all validation rules and trigger all event handlers.
+* **Yes without events** (default) - Commit all changes to the database, but don't check any validation rules or trigger any event handlers.
+* **No** - Don't commit any changes.
+If you choose this option, you will have to commit the changes somewhere else in the microflow using the [commit object(s) action](committing-objects), or the changes will be lost.

+This option is only available when them import mapping creates or updates persistable entities.

 ## 4 Validation

 {{% alert type="info" %}}